Preparing an Application for Release

 Specify the Application Icon

-be declared in the file Properties\AssemblyInfo.cs, as shown in
+can also be declared in the file Properties\AssemblyInfo.cs, as

 [assembly: Application(Icon = "@drawable/icon")]